michalmonday/supremeDuck/README.md

 ![title-image](https://raw.githubusercontent.com/michalmonday/files/master/supremeDuck/resources/repository%20stuff/readme_images/github_banner.png)

 ## What is it?
-It's a device that can be connected to a PC and pretend to be keyboard and mouse.
-The user can trigger specific actions using smartphone through wifi or bluetooth.
+It's a device that can be connected to a PC and pretend to be keyboard and mouse, allowing the user to trigger specific actions using smartphone through wifi or bluetooth.

 ## What can you do with it?